Stapleton, Bristol: Stapleton Church

-Pulpit

-This seems to have been made for some other church where the steps would have wound round a pillar.
+The pulpet seems to have been made for some other church where the steps would have wound round a pillar.
 The Caenstone body rests on serpentine shafts with foliated capitals. and three of the panels contain carved representations of preaching – Christ in the centre, and St Peter and St Paul on the left and right respectively.

-Lectern

 A fine brass eagle lectern given in memory of Charles Castle, died 1886.

-Choir Stalls

-Notable for the finely carved foliage and figures of kneeling angels.
+The choir stalls are notable for the finely carved foliage and figures of kneeling angels.
+A reredos was given by the Revd.

-Reredos

-This was given by the Revd.
 W. H. Shaw at the time of the Church's jubilee in 1907.
 It shows Our Lord holding out His hands in invitation while angels stand or kneel on either side.

-Organ

-A two-manual instrument by Vowles of Bristol.
+The organ is a two-manual instrument by Vowles of Bristol.
 Built in 1873, it now has electro-pneumatic action with 21 speaking stops.

-Lady Chapel

-The oak reredos and communion rail were given in memory of Lt.
+The Lady Chapel has an oak reredos and communion rail given in memory of Lt.
 Fitzroy Charles Phillpotts, who fell at Gallipoli in 1915.

-Windows

 No two windows have the same tracery.
 Starting at the West end, and proceeding clockwise, the subjects are as follows: